tbisaillon/credential-theft-lab/docs/credentialphishing.md

 ### Phishing Campaign Configuration

-From your laptop, open the GlobalProtect Agent.
+From your laptop, open the GlobalProtect Agent and connect to the GP Portal running on the untrust interface of your firewall.
 If you don't have it installed, install it when prompted by the portal.
-Connect to your lab environment's GlobalProtect portal using any of the user accounts listed in Table 2.
+Connect to your lab environment's GlobalProtect portal using any of the **user accounts** listed in Table 2.
+Do **not** use the Administrator account to connect, because it is not in the group replicating its passwords to the RODC, and the phishing protection will not work.

 Access your phishing campaign admin site with the credentials **admin/gophish**.